All Episodes

 But you've got these kids going down high school halls, and that's just where my passion is with high school kids.

-Okay, to pull them up they just uh maybe they just want to be plumbers and they've got a class at vote later today.
+Maybe they just want to be plumbers, and they've got a class at Votec later today.

 When they pull them up, where do they pull?

-So you've got high school girls walking around half dressed because that's what they see on TV.
+So you've got high school girls walking around half-dressed because that's what they see on TV.

-That's what they see the law and order, people going to work in, that must be the appropriate dress.
+That's what they see the law and order people going to work in.

 Then you have guys pulling up their pants.